knowm/Yank/README.md

 Ultra-Light JDBC Persistance Layer

 ## Description
-Yank is a very easy-to-use yet flexible Java persistence layer for JDBC-compatible databases build on top of org.apache.DBUtils (http://commons.apache.org/dbutils/).
-Yank wraps DBUtils, hiding the nitty-gritty Connection and ResultSet details behind a straight-forward proxy class: DBProxy.
-"Query" methods execute SELECT statements and return a List of POJOs.
-"Execute" methods execute INSERT, UPDATE, and DELETE (and more) statements.
+Yank is a very easy-to-use yet flexible SQL-centric persistence layer for JDBC-compatible databases build on top of org.apache.DBUtils.
+Yank is a different approach to the over-ORMing of Java persistence.
+Rather than try to abstract away the SQL underneath, Yank assumes you want low level control over the SQL queries you execute and provides a nice framework to keep you persistence layer organized.
+Yank wraps DBUtils, hiding the nitty-gritty Connection and ResultSet handling behind a straight-forward proxy class: DBProxy.
+"Query" methods execute SELECT statements and return POJOs or a List of POJOs.
+"Execute" methods execute INSERT, UPDATE, and DELETE (and other) statements.
+Recently, batch executing, column querying and scalar querying has been added.

 Usage is very simple: define DB connectivity properties, create a DAO and POJO class, and execute queries.